NodeSecure/vulnera/docs/adding_new_strategy.md

 # Adding a new strategy
 If you are a contributor and want to add a new strategy to this package then this guide is for you.

 The first thing to understand is that this package was built to meet the needs of the [NodeSecure Scanner](https://github.com/NodeSecure/scanner) and NodeSecure CLI.
-What are these needs you will ask?

-- Download database on the local disk for some strategies (like Node.js Security WG with **hydrateDatabase**).
-- Know if the data is up to date (what cover **src/cache.js**).
-- Being able to delete it at any time (**deleteDatabase** method).
-- Search and attach vulnerabilities for a given list of dependencies.

-Not all strategies are the same and do not work in the same way.
-It is therefore also important to be able to adapt while maintaining abstract interfaces.

 ![](./images/scanner.png)